VIVO Alliance & Integro Foundation logo

 Donate Today to Improve Victims' Rights in Puerto Rico

-Donate Today to Help Introduce Puerto Rico’s First Victims’ Rights Bill BACKGROUND The Vivo Alliance Advocacy & Accountability Project was born from the lived experience of Karla Hernández , who faced endless roadblocks in her pursuit of justice after surviving a violent sexual assault in December 2020.
-Despite her bravery and persistence, the justice system failed her — her case was closed without resolution, and her assailant was never held accountable.
-As Karla and her husband Gerald came to understand, her experience was not unique.
-Survivors across Puerto Rico are being retraumatized by a broken and unaccountable justice system .
-In response, they co-founded Vivo Alliance , a survivor-led nonprofit focused on reforming Puerto Rico’s legal and institutional response to sexual violence.
-OUR PROJECT Since 2023, Vivo Alliance has built a multi-phase campaign with national partners, researchers, and legal professionals to tackle this crisis.
-With your help, we have: Raised over $128,000 in our first year and a half Partnered with faculty and students at the University of Puerto Rico Law School Conducted an in-depth comparative legal analysis of victims’ rights in all 50 U.S. states and 21 countries Drafted a full legislative proposal for a Victims' Bill of Rights for Puerto Rico Published two reports of our findings in the UPR Legal Journal Formed strategic partnerships with national and local allies including RAINN , The Joyful Heart Foundation , and Coordinadora Paz para la Mujer Been featured in several local and national media pieces Begun strategic outreach to local government agencies and legislators This year, we are preparing to introduce the bill in Puerto Rico’s Legislative Assembly — and your support will help us get it to the floor.
-WHY WE’RE RAISING $68,700 We are now in the most critical stretch of the campaign.
-Our goal is to raise $68,700 to: Secure a legislative sponsor and introduce the bill during the second regular session (Aug–Nov 2025) Lead a survivor-centered public awareness campaign Build a coalition of survivors, experts, NGOs, and public officials Maintain a small, full-time campaign team to coordinate these efforts With this funding, we will be able to introduce the bill, build political will, and elevate the voices of survivors in the legislative process.
-YOUR IMPACT This is about more than just one bill — it’s about changing the system so that survivors are no longer ignored, retraumatized, or discarded.
-Your donation today makes it possible to: Bring survivors to the table where laws are made Hold public institutions accountable Push forward the first survivor-led victims’ rights legislation in Puerto Rico Vivo Alliance is proudly partnered with Integro Foundation , a 501(c)(3)/PR 1101 nonprofit organization, which serves as our legal and fiscal sponsor.
-All donations made here are fully tax-deductible .
+Donate Today to Help Introduce & Pass Puerto Rico’s New Victims’ Rights Bill BACKGROUND The Vivo Alliance Advocacy & Accountability Project was born from the lived experience of Karla Hernández, who faced overwhelming roadblocks in her pursuit of justice after surviving a violent sexual assault and attempted murder in December 2020.
+Despite her persistence, the justice system failed her — her case was closed without resolution, and her assailant was never held accountable.
+After sharing her experience publicly, numerous other survivors reached out to her to share similar experiences, and Karla and her husband Gerald learned quickly that her experience reflected a much broader crisis.
+Across Puerto Rico, survivors are being re-traumatized by a broken and unaccountable justice system.
+In response, they co-founded Vivo Alliance, a survivor-led nonprofit working to reform Puerto Rico’s legal and institutional response to sexual violence.
+OUR PROJECT Since 2023, Vivo Alliance has built a multi-phase campaign with national partners, researchers, and legal professionals to address this crisis and push for systemic reform.
+With your help, we have: -Raised over $161,000 in our first two years -Partnered with faculty and students at the University of Puerto Rico Law School -Conducted an in-depth comparative legal analysis of victims’ rights in all 50 U.S. states and 21 countries -Drafted a full legislative proposal for a Victims’ Bill of Rights for Puerto Rico -Published two in-depth reports in the UPR Legal Journal -Formed strategic partnerships with national and local allies including RAINN, The Joyful Heart Foundation, LULAC, and Coordinadora Paz para la Mujer -Engaged with government agencies, legislators, and policy leaders across the island -Been featured in multiple local and national media pieces, amplifying the voices of survivors and the urgency of reform We are now preparing for the most important phase yet: ensuring the bill passes.
+WHY WE’RE RAISING $75,000 BY DECEMBER 31 Thanks to our donors and partners, the legislative proposal is complete.
+Our next challenge is to make sure it becomes law — and momentum is on our side.
+The Office of the President of the Senate, Thomas Rivera Schatz, has already expressed its commitment to introducing the bill next year.
+This represents a major breakthrough in our efforts — but introducing a bill is only the first step.
+Ensuring it passes requires sustained public pressure, strategic advocacy, and continued collaboration with government and community partners.
+To prepare for the 2026 legislative session, we are raising $75,000 by the end of this year to launch a new phase of impact focused on: -A survivor-centered public awareness and advocacy campaign to build broad public support for passing the bill -Continued meetings with legislators, agency leaders, and government officials to secure endorsements and advance political will -Expanded research into improving the management of forensic DNA evidence, including rape kit handling, tracking systems, and laboratory coordination -Coalition-building among survivors, experts, legal professionals, and community organizations -Supporting a small, full-time team to coordinate these efforts with transparency and accountability This funding will allow us to drive the bill forward, mobilize public support, and strengthen the systems that protect survivors.
+YOUR IMPACT This is about more than one bill — it’s about transforming the system so survivors are no longer ignored, re-traumatized, or dismissed.
+Your donation today helps us: -Bring survivors directly into the policymaking process -Hold public institutions accountable -Advance Puerto Rico’s first survivor-led Victims’ Bill of Rights -Conduct research to improve how forensic DNA evidence is managed, so cases are not lost due to preventable failures Every contribution strengthens the movement toward a safer, more just Puerto Rico.
+TAX-DEDUCTIBLE DONATIONS Vivo Alliance is proudly partnered with Integro Foundation, a 501(c)(3)/PR 1101 nonprofit organization that serves as our legal and fiscal sponsor.
+All donations made here are fully tax-deductible.
 ACT 20/22/60 DONORS: Your donation qualifies under Act 60 requirements.
-After donating on this page, you will receive a receipt from Every.org.
-Integro Foundation will also send you an official qualifying receipt for your tax exemption.
-Thank you for helping us transform pain into purpose — and justice into law.
-Visit our website: www.vivoalliance.org Contact us: vivoalliancefoundation@gmail.com
+After donating, you will receive a receipt from Every.org, and Integro Foundation will also send you an official qualifying tax exemption receipt.
+Thank you for helping us turn pain into purpose — and purpose into lasting change.
+Website: www.vivoalliance.org Email: vivoalliancefoundation@gmail.com

 Raised